 Upgrade or replace

-While I try to keep my chisels in good condition, they seem to always be nicked or covered in glue.
+While I try to keep my chisels in good condition, they always seem nicked or covered in glue.
 A good quality set is always welcomed.

 Gift Guide